NicholasStern/Dotua/docs/documentation.md

 corresponding NumPy method on the given argument (e.g., **op.sin(1) = np.sin(1)**).

-## Further Implementation

-At this point, the following features are in progress but not yet completed:
-1. Some operators still need to be overloaded for the *Vector* class (e.g., power)
-2. Full support for **create_vetor** is not yet complete.
-3. The *Operator* class currently only provides support for *Scalar* objects.
-We will provide support for *Vector* objects going forward.

 ## External Depencies

 This project aims to restrict dependencies on third-party libraries to the necessary minimum.
 Thus, the application will be restricted to using NumPy as necessary for mathematical computation (e.g., trigonometric functions).
 The test suite will use pytest and pytest-cov to perform unit testing and coverage analysis of such testing.

-## Future Plans

-Our group will implement two future developments.
-The first we will signpost as dynamic variable universes.
-The current build requires the user to create a single universe of all variables within a given function and then creates a data structure to hold the associated Jacobian matrix of partial derivatives.
-In the future, users will be able to create additional variables that will communicate with previously defined functions.
-This is useful for optimization projects which involve the creation of additional features.

-Speaking of optimization, we will also implement backwards auto-differentiation.
-Forward auto-differentiation computes the computational graph beginning with the input functions, while backpropagation (a special case of auto-differentiation) begins with the output and optimizes the function in reverse.
-In massively complex neural networks with many many inputs but only a few outputs, this greatly reduces computational time.

-Automatic differentiation in machine learning: a survey.
-Baydin et al. 2018.
-Available at https://arxiv.org/abs/1502.05767